TahminaM/Save_A_Can/README.md

 2. [TensorFlow](https://www.tensorflow.org) is an open-source machine learning framework for everyone.
    1. [WasteNet](https://recycleye.com/wastenet/) is a waste classification model that uses TensorFlow.js to classify waste into 6 categories: glass, metal, paper, plastic, trash, and cardboard.
    2. [Waste Classification Data](https://www.kaggle.com/datasets/techsash/waste-classification-data) is a dataset of 2527 images of waste divided into 6 categories: glass, metal, paper, plastic, trash, and cardboard.
+   3. [Taco-Trash-Dataset](https://www.kaggle.com/asdasdasasdas/taco-trash-dataset) is a dataset of 1000 images of waste divided into 3 categories: trash, paper, and cardboard.
+   4. [TACO](http://tacodataset.org) is an open image dataset of waste in the wild.
+It contains photos of litter taken under diverse environments, from tropical beaches to London streets.
+These images are manually labeled and segmented according to a hierarchical taxonomy to train and evaluate object detection algorithms.
+The best way to know TACO is to explore our dataset.
 3. [Bootstrap](https://getbootstrap.com) is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 4. [PG Admin](https://www.pgadmin.org) is the most popular and feature rich Open Source administration and development platform for PostgreSQL, the most advanced Open Source database in the world.
 5. [Postman](https://www.postman.com) is the only complete API development environment, for API developers, used by more than 11 million developers and 100,000 companies worldwide.